henrybear327/Proton-API-Bridge/README.md

 - [ ] Remove e.g. proton.link related exposures in the function signature (this library should abstract them all)
 - [ ] Documentation
 - [ ] Go through Drive iOS source code and check the logic control flow
-- [ ] Use proper AppVersion (we need to be friendly to the Proton servers)
 - [ ] Figure out the bottleneck by doing some profiling
 - [ ] Proper error handling by looking at the return code instead of the error string
     - [ ] Duplicated folder name handling: 422: A file or folder with that name already exists (Code=2500, Status=422)